← Back to Blog

 Affordable web design Hull doesn't mean cheap or low-quality.
 It means paying for what you actually need, not what an agency wants to sell you.

-A monthly plan makes sense for most small businesses because:
+A one-off website makes sense for most small businesses because:

 Web design prices 2026 are all over the place, but the smartest businesses are the ones asking: "What's this actually going to cost me over the next year or two?"
 Not just, "What's the upfront price?"

 If you're looking at agencies charging £3,000 to £10,000 upfront, make sure you understand what happens after the build is finished.
 Factor in hosting, maintenance, support, and content updates.
-Then compare that to a monthly website plan that includes everything.
+Then compare that to a simple one-off website with optional maintenance.

-That's what a website should cost in 2026: a fair monthly price that covers everything, with no hidden fees and no nonsense.
+That's what a website should cost in 2026: a fair one-off price with no hidden fees and no nonsense.
+Optional maintenance if you want it, no lock-in if you don't.

 Ready for a website that doesn't cost a fortune?